fastlane/fastlane/README.md

 To store the password in the Keychain of your remote machine, I recommend running `sigh` or `deliver` using ssh or remote desktop at least once.

-If you're using `Jenkins` as its own user, you might run into problems with `homebrew` and `phantomjs`.

 ## Deploy Strategy

 You should **not** deploy a new App Store update after every commit, since you still have to wait 1-2 weeks for the review.
 Instead I recommend using Git Tags, or custom triggers to deploy a new update.